-Women who attend health checks at participating services will be offered a Participation Pack that contains toiletries and snacks, as well as educational materials about reproductive healthcare.
+Women who attend health checks at participating services will be offered a Participation Pack that contain toiletries and snacks, as well as educational materials about reproductive healthcare.
 500 Participation Packs have been distributed to rural health services and will be used as an incentive when they come for a Women’s Health Check.

 A trial first developed and run by the Torres and Cape Hospital and Health Service’s Napranum Primary Health Care Centre in 2019, saw participation rates in cervical screening rise from 29% to 60%.
 This is what has inspired Operation Orange 2020.